Chetna-DevOps/aks-infra-terraform/README.md

 # AKS Infrastructure — Terraform + Azure DevOps

-Terraform code to provision AKS, ACR and networking on Azure, deployed via Azure DevOps pipelines.
+Terraform code to provision AKS, ACR and networking on Azure (for use with [voting-app-aks-argocd](https://github.com/Chetna-DevOps/voting-app-aks-argocd) and related projects), deployed via Azure DevOps pipelines.
+Infrastructure provisioned

 ## What Gets Created